- Important Update: Our Investment Presentation Seminar is now available twice a week.

 Questions & Answers

 What the average income in Milton?
-What type of jobs is popular there?

 The average total income of a Milton household in 2015 was $116,180.
 The town’s most popular industries according to number of jobs are automotive, and advanced manufacturing.